May 7, 2019

 The IAEA’s Peaceful Uses Initiative supports implementation of Article IV of the Treaty on the Non-Proliferation of Nuclear Weapons, or NPT.
 This provision requires NPT States Party that are “in a position to do so” to “cooperate in contributing alone or together with other States or international organizations to the further development of the applications of nuclear energy for peaceful purposes.”

 The United States is by far the largest contributor to IAEA activities that expand the benefits of peaceful nuclear technology, having provided voluntary contributions totaling over $378.9 million to support such activities through the IAEA since 2010 alone, including $100.7 million through the PUI.
 Through its PUI funding, the United States has supported efforts in areas such as human and animal health, food security, water resource management, environmental issues, nuclear safety and security, and nuclear power infrastructure development.
+Also announced today was an additional $560,000 voluntary contribution by the United States to help ensure the IAEA’s new and renovated Nuclear Applications Laboratories at Seibersdorf, Austria are fully equipped and operational on schedule.

 Speaking to the Third Session of the Preparatory Committee for the 2020 Review Conference of the Parties to the NPT at UN Headquarters, Eberhardt noted how the widespread benefits of peaceful nuclear uses have been central to the NPT since its inception.
 He also announced that the United States plans to take part over the next year in enhanced engagement with NPT Parties on how best to maximize peaceful nuclear cooperation under the NPT.